BABA4040/BL-STORE/README.md

         - iPhone 13
         - iPhone 13 Pro Max
         - iPad
-- A prompt will be displayed if there any failure in validation while tap on login button
+- A prompt will be displayed if there is any failure in validation upon tapping login button
-- All the strings displayed are written in localised format
 - Textfield and Button styles are reusable

 ## Demo